-A school communication folder is sent home every Tuesday.
-All school flyers, newsletters and calendars will be placed in the folders on Tuesday morning for students to take home Tuesday afternoon.
+A school communication folder is sent home every Wednesday.
+All school flyers, newsletters and calendars will be placed in the folders on Wednesday morning for students to take home in the afternoon.
 Many teachers use the folder to send home schoolwork and tests.